 • Lu Bai School of Petroleum Engineering, Xi’an Shiyou University, Xi’an 710065, P. R. China; Engineering Research Center of Development and Management for Low to Ultra-Low Permeability Oil & Gas Reservoirs in West China, Ministry of Education, Xi’an 710065, P. R. China

-• Hai Huang School of Petroleum Engineering, Xi’an Shiyou University, Xi’an 710065, P. R. China; Engineering Research Center of Development and Management for Low to Ultra-Low Permeability Oil & Gas Reservoirs in West China, Ministry of Education, Xi’an 710065, P. R. China (Email: huanghai@xsyu.edu.cn)
+• Hai Huang School of Petroleum Engineering, Xi’an Shiyou University, Xi’an 710065, P. R. China; Shaanxi Key Laboratory of Carbon Dioxide Sequestration and Enhanced Oil Recovery, Xi’an 710065, P. R. China; Engineering Research Center of Development and Management for Low to Ultra-Low Permeability Oil & Gas Reservoirs in West China, Ministry of Education, Xi’an 710065, P. R. China (Email: huanghai@xsyu.edu.cn)

 Abstract